 I've been publishing zines—which are self-published, usually handmade booklets—since 2004.
 My longest-running zine, The La-La Theory, is about language and linguistics from a quirky, personal and very armchair perspective.
 Some of my zines are archived in university and public libraries, including Barnard College, the Zine Archive & Publishing Project in Seattle, the Browne Popular Culture Library at Bowling Green State University, the London College of Communication Library, and elsewhere.
-They have also been exhibited in galleries and museums, including Space 538 in Portland, Maine; Kunstraum Walcheturm in Zürich; the National Gallery of Australia; the Everhart Museum of Natural History, Science, and Art in Scranton; the traveling kiosk Le Bouquiniste; and the show “Dark Matter” at the Baltimore Museum of Art.
+They have also been exhibited in galleries and museums, including Space 538 in Portland, Maine; Kunstraum Walcheturm in Zürich; the National Gallery of Australia; the Everhart Museum of Natural History, Science, and Art in Scranton; the traveling kiosk Le Bouquiniste; and the Baltimore Museum of Art.

 A Perpetual Calendar of Fortunes for You